Big Bend Ranch Rodeo 2019 Top Horse

 AQHA and WRCA have partnered on several projects to help protect the ranch horse and the western lifestyle.
 Each year the Pfizer / AQHA Best Remuda Award is presented at the WRCA World Championship Ranch Rodeo as a way to honor the contributions of the ranch horse and to the recognize ranches for raising outstanding ranch horses.

-Apache Adams, the Big Bend Ranch Rodeo’s Top Horse judge will choose the best horse in the rodeo and if that horse is a AQHA registered horse then the owner will receive a AQHA bronze trophy and the rider will receive $250 in addition to the prizes provided by the BBRR.
+The horses in the competition have been nominated by their teams.
+Apache Adams, the Big Bend Ranch Rodeo’s Top Horse judge, will choose the best horse in the rodeo and if that horse is a AQHA registered horse then the owner will receive a AQHA bronze trophy and the rider will receive $250 in addition to the prizes provided by the BBRR.
+So, be on the lookout for numbers attached to the horses’ saddle blanket---these horses are in the running for the Top Horse Award.